 We were born in the mid-to-late 1970s and entered high school in rural Central Maine in the early ‘90s.
 From my perspective, if ever there is a time period frozen in a crystalline composite of nostalgia and teenage angst, it is this one.
 I didn’t own a cell phone until I was 25 and didn’t own a computer until I was 29.
 There was nothing else to do in my young adulthood but ponder memories.
 Of course, it was different after we were all online, had cellphones, and collectively lost our parents as we knew them to the post 9/11, twenty-four-hour news cycle.
 And there was a lot of truly great music.

-So when iTunes keeps suggesting and I keep ignoring a ’90s Alternative Hits playlist, I finally opened it today out of curiosity, and I find I must weigh in.
+So when iTunes keeps suggesting and I keep ignoring a ’90s Alternative Hits playlist, I finally open it and I find I must weigh in.
 For the children.

 But first, I am not a musician.
 Though I can sing — well even, I am not a performer.
 I have spent my entire life loving music more than almost anything else.
 I have never been able to precisely describe the breathless ache that coincides with loving a song any more than something living can be truly examined, and so I can only ever chase it.
 The artist Agnes Martin spent her life making these beautifully sparse abstract paintings.
 She wanted a response of pure emotion as easily as we do with music, without asking for explanations.
 And if music is the purest art form, the rest of what we do is at best an approximation.